Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many more squirrels are there than nuts?

 ### Answer interpretation
-The answer is the increase in value of squirrels in a tree.
+    The answer is the increase in value of squirrels with respect to nuts in a tree.

 ## Data extraction

 ### Sentence 1
     nuts in a tree = 2
     squirrels in a tree = 4

 ## Correct response
     2 squirrels

+***

+# Zoidberg Solution

+## The problem
+    Mrs. Hilt has two pennies, two dimes, and two nickels.
+    Jacob has four pennies, one nickel, and one dime.
+    Who has more money?
+    How much more?

+## Digested problem
+    Mrs.   	Hilt   	has    	two    	pennies	,      	two    	dimes  	,      	and    	two    	nickels	.
+    NNP    	NNP    	VBZ    	CD     	NNS    	,      	CD     	NNS    	,      	CC     	CD     	NNS    	.

+    Jacob  	has    	four   	pennies	,      	one    	nickel 	,      	and    	one    	dime   	.
+    NNP    	VBZ    	CD     	NNS    	,      	CD     	NN     	,      	CC     	CD     	NN     	.

+    Who    	has    	more   	money  	?
+    WP     	VBZ    	JJR    	NN     	.

+    How    	much   	more   	?
+    WRB    	JJ     	RBR    	.

+## Problem inference
+    I think this problem is about Mrs. Hilt and Jacob grouping pennies, dimes, nickels, and money and asks multiple questions.

+## Parsed problem
+    Mrs. Hilt               	has                     	2                       	pennies                 	,                       	2                       	dimes                   	,                       	and                     	2                       	nickels                 	.
+    context                 	operator                	constant                	unit                    	punctuation             	constant                	unit                    	punctuation             	coordinating_conjunction	constant                	unit                    	punctuation

+    Jacob                   	has                     	4                       	pennies                 	,                       	1                       	nickel                  	,                       	and                     	1                       	dime                    	.
+    context                 	operator                	constant                	unit                    	punctuation             	constant                	unit                    	punctuation             	coordinating_conjunction	constant                	unit                    	punctuation

+    Who                     	has                     	more                    	money                   	?
+    asking                  	q_start                 	rel_more                	unit                    	punctuation

+    How much                	more                    	?                       	money
+    asking                  	rel_more                	punctuation             	unit_inferred

+## Question 1

+### Question text
+    Who has more money?

+### Answer interpretation
+    The answer is the unknown owner of more money.

+## Question 2

+### Question text
+    How much more?

+### Answer interpretation
+    The answer is the increase in value of money owned by Mrs. Hilt with respect to Jacob.

+## Data extraction

+### Sentence 1
+    money owned by Mrs. Hilt = 0.02 money owned by Mrs. Hilt + 0.1 money owned by Mrs. Hilt + 0.2 nickels owned by Mrs. Hilt = 2 dimes owned by Mrs. Hilt = 2 pennies owned by Mrs. Hilt = 2

+### Sentence 2
+    money owned by Jacob = 0.04
+    money owned by Jacob + 0.05
+    money owned by Jacob + 0.1
+    dime owned by Jacob = 1
+    nickel owned by Jacob = 1
+    pennies owned by Jacob = 4

+## Correct response

+### Response 1
+    Mrs. Hilt

+### Response 2
+    13 cents